intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 This example shows how to run trusted Spark Orca learn Tensorflow basic text classification.

-Run the script to run trusted Spark Orca learn Tensorflow basic text classification and it would take some time to show the final results:
+Run the script to run trusted Spark Orca learn Tensorflow basic text classification and it would take some time to show the final results.
+To run this example in standalone mode, replace `-e SGX_MEM_SIZE=32G \` with `-e SGX_MEM_SIZE=64G \` in `start-distributed-spark-driver.sh`

 ```bash
 bash start-spark-local-orca-tf-text.sh